isaacnmm/pestpolicy-hugo2XX/content/posts/does-apple-cider-vinegar-kill-fleas/index.md

 ##  Conclusion

 One way to do this is regularly treating your yard.
 Remember to keep a bottle of vinegar flea spray handy for use on your pet between baths.
 Search the internet for other creative and effective ways to use Dawn dish soap and vinegar for fleas.
-You can also use Dawn dish soap for [fleas on puppies](https://pestpolicy.com/best-puppy-shampoo-for-fleas/) and kittens.
+You can also use Dawn dish soap for [fleas on puppies](https://pestpolicy.com/best-puppy-shampoo-for-fleas/)and kittens.